impworks/bonsai/README.md

       - ASPNETCORE_ENVIRONMENT=Production
    ```

-5. Bring everything up using docker compose:
+5. Bring everything up using `docker compose`:
    ```
    docker-compose up -d
    ```
-6. After everything is brought up - bonsai app will listen on 80 port.
+6. After everything is brought up Bonsai will listen on port 80.
 It may be a good idea to hide it behind some kind of reverse proxy.